Daniil-SV/SCTX-Converter/README.md

 </p>

 # Description
-Supercell continues to improve their Titan engine and now the modding community is faced with another galactic-scale problem in the form of .scth files.
+Supercell continues to improve their Titan engine and now the modding community is faced with another galactic-scale problem in the form of .sctx files.
 Seriously though, Supercell has been using .sctx files more and more lately, this is a texture files that are basically a flatbuffer that supports things like mip-mapping or provides texture streaming support
 So this program can extract all data from sctx into .png and also a small .json file which contains some data which cannot be simply entered through console at the moment